General matrix transform method for the Riesz space fractional advection-dispersion equations: Numerical examples of the RFADE

 associated with the initial value and zero Dirichlet boundary conditions

-With using separation of variables method, we reached eigenvalues $\lambda_{n}=(2n-1)\pi$ and eigenfunctions $\varphi_{n}(x)=sin((2n-1)\pi x)$ for $n=1,2,...$ because of Dirichlet boundary conditions and hence the analytic solution of Eqs.(\ref{5.4})-(\ref{5.6}) would be following the series:
+With using separation of variables method, we reached eigenvalues $\lambda_{n}=(2n-1)\pi$ and eigenfunctions $\varphi_{n}(x)=sin((2n-1)\pi x)$ for $n=1,2,...$ because of Dirichlet boundary conditions and hence the analytical solution of equations (\ref{eqnarray1804091134})-(\ref{eqnarray1804091136}) would be following the series:

-In this example, the approximation formulas (\ref{Current3:2}) and (\ref{Current3:3}) for the $p=4$ are applied for the approximation of the Riesz fractional derivative of order $\alpha$ and $\beta$ respectively, and the $[3,3]$ Pad\'{e} approximation is considered for the solution of the time ODE obtained from the previous approximation.
-Here, $\mathcal{K}_{\alpha}=\mathcal{K}_{\beta}=0.25$.\\ Table 3 gives details of the maximum absolute error and approximated convergence order, at time $t = 1.0$, between the analytical solution and the numerical solution obtained by the suggested method for solving RFADE (\ref{5.4})-(\ref{5.6}) for different order values $\alpha=1.8$, $\beta=0.9$, $\alpha=1.7$, $\beta=0.8$ and $\alpha=1.6$, $\beta=0.7$ with halved spatial step sizes and $k=0.001$.
+In this example, the approximation formulas (\ref{eqnarray1804091033}) and (\ref{eqnarray1804091034}) for the $p=4$ are applied for the approximation of the Riesz fractional derivative of order $\alpha$ and $\beta$ respectively, and the $[3,3]$ Pad\'{e} approximation is considered for the solution of the time ODE obtained from the previous approximation.
+Here, $\mathcal{K}_{\alpha}=\mathcal{K}_{\beta}=0.25$.

-Table 3 confirms that the convergence rate of error in the spatial direction is numerically equal to fourth.\\ Table 4 exhibits the maximum absolute error and experimented convergence rate, at time $t = 1.0$, between the analytical solution and the numerical solution obtained by the proposed method for solving RFADE (\ref{5.4})-(\ref{5.6}), where $\alpha$ and $\beta$ pairs are corresponding to three distinct values: $\alpha=1.8$, $\beta=0.9$, $\alpha=1.7$, $\beta=0.8$ and $\alpha=1.6$, $\beta=0.7$ with halved temporal step sizes and $h=0.001$.
+Table \ref{tab:3}. gives details of the maximum error and approximated convergence order, at time $t = 1.0$, between the analytical solution and the numerical solution obtained by the suggested method for solving RSFADE (\ref{eqnarray1804091134})-(\ref{eqnarray1804091136}) for different order values $\alpha=1.8$, $\beta=0.9$ and $\alpha=1.7$, $\beta=0.8$ with halved spatial step sizes and $k=0.001$.
+Table \ref{tab:3}. confirms that the convergence rate of error in the spatial direction is numerically equal to fourth.\\

-Table 4 verify that the convergence rate of error in the temporal direction is approximately equal to seventh.
+Table \ref{tab:4}. exhibits the maximum error and experimented convergence rate, at time $t = 1.0$, between the analytical solution and the numerical solution obtained by the proposed method for solving RSFADE (\ref{eqnarray1804091134})-(\ref{eqnarray1804091136}), where $\alpha$ and $\beta$ pairs are corresponding to two distinct values: $\alpha=1.8$, $\beta=0.9$ and $\alpha=1.7$, $\beta=0.8$ with halved temporal step sizes and $h=0.001$.
+Table \ref{tab:4}. verifies that the convergence rate of error in the temporal direction is approximately equal to sixth.

-Figs. 4 and 5 depict the comparison of the numerical solution obtained by using mixed high order fractional centered difference scheme with $[3,3]$ pad\'{e} approximation method and analytical solution with $h=0.01, k=0.01$ for different values of $\alpha=1.8$, $\beta=0.9$ and $\alpha=1.6$, $\beta=0.7$ respectively.
-The approximate solutions obtained by the proposed method are consistent with the exact solutions.\\
+Figure \ref{fig:5-2-1} depicts the comparison of the numerical solution obtained using mixed high order fractional centered difference scheme with $[3,3]$ Pad\'{e} approximation method and analytical solution with $h=0.01, k=0.01$ for $\alpha=1.8$ and $\beta=0.9$.
+The approximate solutions obtained by the proposed method are consistent with the analytical solutions.